Christopher Morel Player Props: Cubs vs. Phillies

-The Chicago Cubs and Christopher Morel (.525 slugging percentage over his past 10 games, including two homers), take on starter Ranger Suarez and the Philadelphia Phillies at Wrigley Field, Tuesday at 8:05 PM ET.
+The Chicago Cubs and Christopher Morel (.513 slugging percentage over his past 10 games, including two homers), take on starter Aaron Nola and the Philadelphia Phillies at Wrigley Field, Wednesday at 8:05 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Cardinals.
+In his last game he had a hitless performance (0-for-4) against the Phillies.

 Christopher Morel Game Info & Props vs. the Phillies